sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 of creating non-deterministic states during validation or processing of those tags.
 While software providers are unlikely to do this, SWID/CoSWID tags can be created by any party and the SWID/CoSWID tags collected from an endpoint could contain a mixture of vendor and non-vendor created tags.
-For this reason, tools that consume SWID/CoSWID tags ought to treat the tag contents as potentially malicious and employ input sanitizing and loop detection on the tags they ingest.
+For this reason, tools that consume SWID/CoSWID tags are required to treat the tag contents as potentially malicious and employ input sanitizing and loop detection on the tags they ingest.

 #  Acknowledgments